Wjmoore32001/EzyReadComics/README.md

   - Reading
   - Read
 - Follow actions ask which status to save.
+- Run follow uses a modal flow for run status and optional issue statuses.
+- Following a run can also follow all issues in the run.
+- Followed issues can receive one shared status or individual statuses per issue during run follow.
 - Saving issue or volume progress automatically follows the parent run.
 - Marking a volume as read also marks the linked issues inside that volume as read.
 - Run status changes can optionally update the user's issue statuses for that run.